jlee1991/Project-4/readme.md

 I wanted to bring attention to some of the bugs I've been having.
 For starters, I'm having a lot of problems debugging my Edit Tasks because I can't get the Complete Boxes to generate and autofill what they were previously.
 Also, to this same application, my validation is not working!
 I assumed that Edit would have the same validation as Create Task, but that doesn't seem to be the case.

 Finally, and this is something I would be interested in learning, I would like to have better visual quality.
 While my Front End skills aren't beautiful, can you recommend anything for this.
 Please feel free to make suggestions on added functionalities and maybe applications!

+Some suggestions from classmates:
+- Warning when deadline is approaching
+- Export as table or PDF?
+- Better visual effects
+- Mobile Application?

 ### Laravel PHP Framework